 Number one thing that you have to do when in Dubrovnik is visiting the Old Town that was built in the 13th century.
 Its walls were built to protect the city from danger from land and sea.
 These magnificent walls recently found new fame and a way to attract many visitors from around the world – they were used as a location for King’s Landing in the Game of Thrones TV series.
 You just have to see them yourself.
 But we have to note it’s not free, you have to pay 150 kunas (around 20 euros) to get to know the walls very well.

-St. John’s Fort is one of the most important Dubrovnik landmarks, the first one that you spot on panoramic photos of the Pearl of Adriatic and it protected the city harbour since the 14th century.
+St. John’s Fort is one of the most important Dubrovnik landmarks, the first one that you spot on panoramic photos of the Pearl of Adriatic and it protected the city harbor since the 14th century.
 The walls are surely impressive, but there’s more to see inside of them.
-The fort houses a maritime museum, an aquarium and the art studio of the painter Đuro Pulitika.
+The fort houses a maritime museum, an aquarium, and the art studio of the painter Đuro Pulitika.

 Climb up to Srd mountain